 - Many different signs, signals, pavement markings and traffic control devices

 - Many different types of road users, such as pedestrians, cyclists, delivery vehicles, public transport vehicles and other motorists

 - A mixture of one-way and two-way streets

 - Distracting sights and sounds

 On the face of things, residential driving environments are relatively low-risk when compared to other situations.
-Of course, you will need to watch out for parked vehicles, pedestrians, view obstructions and the other hazards discussed in “Residential Driving Risks.”
+Of course, you will need to watch out for parked vehicles, pedestrians, view obstructions and the other hazards.
 Though the real danger of driving in a residential area is that the familiarity of the situation leads many a driver to take their eye off the ball.
-We introduce the importance of remaining alert, understanding special use residential lanes and parking risks in this block of articles.
+We introduce the importance of remaining alert, understanding special use residential lanes and parking risks in this section of your drivers ed program.

 Do not make the mistake of assuming the low-volume of traffic on rural roads equates to a lower-risk.
 While it is true that you are less likely to encounter other motorists, intersections, distractions and many other risk-heightening factors on a rural roadway, there are still dangers to consider.

 As with residential roads, the relative peace that drivers experience on rural roads can lead to complacency.
 Plus, you are more likely to encounter poor-quality road surfaces, farm vehicles, hidden driveways and animals on the roadway in a rural environment than you are anywhere else.
 Learn how to drive safely on rural roads, in “Risks on Rural Roads” and “Approaches to Rural Driving”.

 Curved roadways and hills can add additional risks to any type of road – though you will most frequently encounter them in residential and rural areas.
 The dangers created by curves and hills are two-fold: